HigherOrderCO/Bend/README.md

 This
 [file](https://gist.github.com/VictorTaelin/face210ca4bc30d96b2d5980278d3921)
 implements a sorting algorithm with just tree rotations.
-It is not the kind of algorithm you'd expect to run on GPUs.
+It is not the kind of algorithm you'd expect to run fast on GPUs.
 Yet, since it uses a divide-and-conquer approach, which is *inherently parallel*, Bend will run it multi-threaded.
-Some
-benchmarks:
+Some benchmarks:

 - CPU, Apple M3 Max, 1 thread: **12.15 seconds**